-- Personalize support – Having a face to face interaction encourages personalized conversations and removes all fears and frustration settles faster, thus, building personal and reliable customer relationships.
+- Personalized support – Having a face-to-face interaction encourages personalized conversations and removes all fears and frustration settles faster, thus, building personal and reliable customer relationships.

-- Improve customer experience – With instant response you reduce the number of customers touchpoints.
+- Improve customer experience – With instant response, you reduce the number of customer touchpoints.
 Live sessions have a great impact on customer satisfaction.
-With co-browsing, you can deliver interactive real time experience to your customers.
+With co-browsing, you can deliver interactive real-time experiences to your customers.

 The bank has marked an increase in online engagement and reduced the number of touchpoints to resolve the issues.

-- Loyalty programs are inexpensive to implement but can significantly increase customer lifetime value (CLTV).
+- Customer retention programs are inexpensive to implement but can significantly increase customer lifetime value (CLTV).

-- An effective loyalty program helps you to identify your brand ambassadors who have to turn out to be your loyalists and spreading the word of mouth virality.
+- An effective loyalty program helps you to identify your brand ambassadors who have turned out to be your loyalists and spread the word-of-mouth virality.

-In order to foster better customer relationships, loyalty programs can be highly beneficial in giving frictionless experience.
+To foster better customer relationships, customer retention programs can be highly beneficial in giving frictionless experiences.

 DSW runs a loyalty program that rewards customers with points for each purchase and includes tiers of rewards that customers can unlock as they spend more.
 Their program runs seamlessly.

-If customers forget about the loyalty program, DSW keeps customers engaged with the program and reminds them where they stood and what they could earn by spending more at DSW stores.
+If customers forget about the loyalty program, DSW keeps customers engaged with the program and reminds them where they stand and what they could earn by spending more at DSW stores.

 - You should define your business goals clearly and pick up the right actions to handle customers.